Home AlsaceCycling in Alsace: the 3 Countries Loop

 More info on the website of the Ottmarsheim town hall

-Accessible by bike via the 3 Countries Loop (allow at least 1h30 of cycling from Mulhouse)
+Accessible by bike via the 3 Countries Loop (count a solid 1h30 of cycling from Mulhouse)

 Stage 2: Bad Bellingen (Germany)

-On the road (and by bike!), we crossed the border without difficulty to find ourselves in Germany.
-Our first stop along the Rhine was the town of Bad Bellingen.
-This German municipality in Baden-Württemberg is located in the district of Freiburg, in the southern part of the Black Forest, and it is mainly known for its thermal waters, which are particularly indicated for the treatment of joint and back pain.
+On the road (and by bike!) we crossed the border without difficulty to find ourselves in Germany.
+Our first stop while riding along the Rhine was the town of Bad Bellingen.
+This German municipality in Baden-Württemberg is located in the district of Freiburg, in the southern part of the Black Forest, and it is mainly known for its thermal waters, which are particularly recommended for treating joint and back pain.

 _